aplural/samiasaleem-hug/README.md

 * I work hard (and play hard)
 * I'm an introverted extrovert
 * I'm first generation Pakistani American
-* I love my partner 🌈
-* I'm a stepmom to three girls, and it's one of the hardest thing I've ever done
+* I love my partner 🌈 and I'm a stepmom to three girls

 ### What drives you nuts?
 * Bad design